Paddle Board Types & Shapes

 Stand Up Paddle boarding is the fastest growing board sport, as more people discover how fun and easy it is to get out on the water for a great adventure.
-As more people are ready to start this amazing sport, the market has become flooded with all kinds of Paddle boards for each niche.
-It can be confusing for a beginner to navigate all the choices and biased advice out there.
+Since people are ready to start this amazing sport, the market has become flooded with all kinds of paddle boards for each niche.
+It can be confusing for a paddle board beginner to navigate all the choices and biased advice out there.
 The good news is, there is no real wrong choice, but some boards will definitely be better suited for you.

 There are a few major differences in the 3 board types- The size, shape and number of handles and tie downs.

 Touring Boards are long and thin to go faster and straighter.

 They have more tie downs to carry a lot of cargo for when you want to go adventuring from point A to point B and bring camping or hiking gear with you, in dry bags tucked under the tie downs at the front and back.